morgangiraud/morgangiraud.github.io/src/cv/cv-morgan-giraud.md

 ### PROFILE SUMMARY

 Passionate ML & Web engineer, skilled in Python, and its diverse set of ML frameworks (TF, PyTorch, JAX).
-Also skilled in JS/TS and web app engineering.
-Proficient in working with on-site and remote diverse teams.
+Also proficient in JS/TS and web app engineering.
+Experienced in working with on-site and remote diverse teams.

 Notable experiences:

+- **Team Leadership**: Led the technical team on a project that generated millions of euros in benefits.
-- Being a core original contributor to the open-source library, [tf-encrypted](https://tf-encrypted.io/), for privacy-preserving machine learning in TensorFlow, which was accepted at the NeurIPS 2018 PPML workshop
+- **Open-Source Contribution**: Core original contributor to the open-source library, [tf-encrypted](https://tf-encrypted.io/), for privacy-preserving machine learning in TensorFlow, accepted at the NeurIPS 2018 PPML workshop.
-- My research internship on Gounded language learning and modality fusion for which you can find the [annotated slides here](https://docs.google.com/presentation/d/1MKxizuQflOzxMjbv_sUYUOTsE_oWZ-g02TQzwOFdNtg)
+- **Research**: Completed a research internship on grounded language learning and modality fusion.
+Find the [annotated slides here](https://docs.google.com/presentation/d/1MKxizuQflOzxMjbv_sUYUOTsE_oWZ-g02TQzwOFdNtg).
-- Founded a company in 2012 called Explee, an online platform for creating animated videos.
+- **Entrepreneurship**: Founded Explee in 2012 as the CTO, an online platform for creating animated videos.

 ### SKILLS

-- Proficient in Python with experience in TensorFlow, PyTorch, and Jax (Local and Distributed Settings).
+- Proficient in Python with experience in Jax, Pytorch and TensorFlow (Local and Distributed Settings).
-- Strong knowledge in infrastructure engineering (AWS, Docker, Linux) and management (CI/CD, git, etc.).
 - Average knowledge of CUDA and Triton.
-- Notion of C++ and Golang.
+- Extensive experience in infrastructure engineering (AWS, Docker, Linux) and development processes (CI/CD, Git, etc.).
 - Proficient in TypeScript/JavaScript and PHP.
+Notion of C++ and Golang.
 - Fluent in French and English, with limited working proficiency in Italian.

 ### RESEARCH & ENGINEERING INTERESTS